-Open from Floppy Drive Save to Floppy Drive
+Open from Floppy/CD Drive Save to Floppy/CD Drive

-The Open command provides a simple 1 click command to open a standard Windows "File Open" menu displaying the contents of the disk in the Floppy Drive.
-The Save command provides a simple 1 click command to save the current test file to the disk in the Floppy Drive to the same name as is currently being used.
-These commands provides a convenient method for copying files from one computer to another.
+The Open command provides a simple 1 click command to open a standard Windows "File Open" menu displaying the contents of the disk in the Floppy or CD Drive.
+The Save command provides a simple 1 click command to save the current test file to the disk in the Floppy or CD Drive to the same name as is currently being used.
+IMPORTANT: Saving a file to a CD drive is only possible if your computer has a writable CD drive and the CD has been formatted correctly using the software for the writable CD drive.

+These commands provide a convenient method for copying files from one computer to another.
 The drive letter (A or B) that the program defaults to can be changed in the Preferences menu, Section 2.2 (Advanced Users: This command copies all 3 files which make up a test file, the .CFG, .DAT and .LAP file.
 See Section 3.5 Data Libraries.)